osisoft/OCS-Docs/content/visualize-data/power-bi-connector.md

 ## Edit the data view query in Microsoft Power BI<!-- Start WI 245245 and 237745-->

-In Microsoft Power BI, you can view and edit the query generated from the connector to modify the Start and End index to different dates or relative start and end dates.
-You can also use Microsoft Power BI to enable a rolling incremental refresh of data.
+In Microsoft Power BI, you can view and edit the query generated from the connector to modify the Start and End index to different dates or to relative start and end dates.
+You can also use Microsoft Power BI to enable an incremental refresh of data.

 1. In Microsoft Power BI, click **Transform data** to view the query with Power Query Editor.<br>
     - Click **View**, and then select **Formula Bar** to view the query function from the connector.<br><br>